zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 -   Building a predictive model doesn’t have to be a means to an end.
 Rather, it gives us an opportunity to assess which features of our data are most powerful when making those predictions, and in doing so, helps us to identify potential correlations to focus on in subsequent investigations.

-And here’s the main takeaway ideas:
+And here’s what I hope you **take away**:

 -   Critical data science, as a set of methods and an ethical stance, can absolutely play a part in challenging our assumptions, redirecting our attention, and prompting us to ask new and more careful questions.

 -   Our intuitions and findings in this realm are always contingent.
 We must always contextualize what we produce within the day-to-day and institutional realities in which some narratives are given more power than others.

 -   I want to use data science to interrogate and critique structures of power and oppression.
-I’d love for you to want that, too.
+(And I hope you want that, too!)

 ## The Initial Question